 We measure certain assets, including our goodwill and intangible assets, at fair value on a nonrecurring basis.
+In addition, as discussed in Note 4, we acquired intangible assets as a result of the ColonialWebb acquisition.
+The estimated fair value of these long-lived assets was measured using Level 3 inputs.
 These assets are recognized at fair value when they are deemed to be other-than-temporarily impaired.
-Such fair value calculations are based on significant unobservable inputs (Level 3) in accordance with the fair value hierarchy.
-During the six months ended June 30, 2010, we recorded a goodwill impairment charge of \$4.4 million.
+During the nine months ended September 30, 2010, we recorded a goodwill impairment charge of \$4.4 million.
 We did not recognize any other impairments on those assets required to be measured at fair value on a nonrecurring basis.